-Meet the Special Yoga Core Team
+Meet the Special Yoga Core Team & Trainers

-Our dedicated team share a passion for making an impact on children with special needs and redefining what our society perceives as possible of people with special abilities.
+Our dedicated team share a passion for making an impact on children with special needs and redefining what our society perceives as possible for people with special abilities.
 Each person has a role that is integral to our success.

 Jyoti Manuel | Founder of Special Yoga & Lead Practitioner

 Having supported children with special and additional needs for over quarter of a century, Jyoti is a spiritual leader and mentor for all of our practice work.
 Setting the standard for a positive approach towards teaching yoga that our practitioners across the world reinforce.

 Having had the privilege of sitting beside Jyoti over many years of trainings, Dhara is now an integral part of the the training team.
 As a senior Special Yoga Practitioner Dhara has a deep knowledge, understanding and passion to share the benefits of Special Yoga, especially for children on the Autism spectrum.
 In addition to this, Dhara’s business responsibilities are pivotal in expanding our reach; allowing us to bring the benefits of Special Yoga to schools, health service providers and other organisations.
 Dhara also takes care of the support and development of our Practitioners.

 Christine is one of our Senior Practitioners with extensive experience both in supporting her beautiful child Jacob, who has downs syndrome, and other children and adults with special needs.
 With heartfelt commitment Christine supports the organisation in a variety of ways.